Introducing New Profit’s Equitable Education Recovery Initiative Cohort

 - Calculus Roundtable, Jim Hollis: Calculus Roundtable works to accelerate math and science skills for kids, particularly students of color, to give all students an understanding of the world through the lens of math and science.

-- Central Valley Scholars, Michael Piña: Central Valley Scholars is a community-based organization led by and for low-income, first-generation, Queer, undocumented, and Black, Indigenous, students of color.
+- Central Valley Scholars, Cristina Piña: Central Valley Scholars is a community-based organization led by and for low-income, first-generation, Queer, undocumented, and Black, Indigenous, students of color.
 Students are provided spaces and funding to develop their own programs and services that directly impact their communities to empower youth to counteract systemic barriers to accessible education placed upon them because of their identities.

 - Ever Forward-Siempre Adelante (EFSA), Ashanti Branch: The mission of Ever Forward-Siempre Adelante (EFSA) is to build character and transform lives by creating safe spaces and communities for underserved middle and high school youth by providing them with opportunities for academic, personal, familial, and community development.